lichtner/laravel-mock-api/README.md

 ## Mock management

-You can manage your mocks in tables `mock_api_url` and `mock_api_url`.
+You can manage your mocks in tables `mock_api_url` and `mock_api_url_history`.

 ### Mock only some resources

-By default is in table set `mock_api_url.mock = 1`.
+By default, is in table set `mock_api_url.mock = 1`.
 It means resource is mocked.
 If you want to mock only some of them, set the others to `0`.

 ### Mock data from the past

 By default, MockApi returns the last saved successful responses (status < 300).
-If some of the resources are wrong, and you know that yesterday's were fine, set in table `mock_api_url.mock_before` datetime when they were fine for all incorrect resources.
+If some of the resources are wrong, and yesterday's were fine, set in table `mock_api_url.mock_before` datetime for all incorrect resources.

 ### Mock error requests